SayNode/Simple-Voting/AWS-SimpleVoting/USE.md

 - **proposals-example.json**: has an example of how the proposals json should be.
 This can be copied and adapted, but should remain unaltered;
 - **proposals-to-upload.json**: the proposal that will be POSTed to the API server;
 - **proposals.json**: to simulate the json file that will be o the API server

+# Rules
+- After the "GET winner" is called, the votes are sealed and can't be recounted.
+Every vote after this is not accounted for.
+This includes the "GET currentvotes" which will give out the established votes after "GET winner" was called.

 # Requests

 ## Get current votes for a proposal: